Can Wearing a Tight Retainer Damage Your Teeth?

 Can I Soak My Retainer in Mouthwash?

 Soaking your retainer in mouthwash can be a helpful practice for maintaining oral hygiene, as it can help kill bacteria and prevent odors.
 However, ensure that the mouthwash is alcohol-free, as alcohol-based mouthwash can damage the retainer's materials.
-Always rinse your retainer thoroughly with water before placing it back in your mouth.
+The most suitable and effective way to clean retainers should be done with the use of specialized cleaning tablet.

 Is It Better to Store Retainers in Water or Dry?